-Erin is now a national reporter for NBC News, writing about education and other topics NBCNews.com.
-Previously, she was the founding editor of Chalkbeat Detroit, a non-profit education news site that covers issues of equity in the Detroit schools.
-While working for Chalkbeat as a reporter and bureau chief, her work was recognized in 2017 with the Education Writers Association’s prestigious Ronald Moskowitz Prize for Outstanding Beat Reporting.
+While at NBC News, Erin’s work and collaborations won accolades from the Webbys, the Online News Association, and the Collier Prize for State Government Accountability, among others.
+At Chalkbeat, where Erin was the founding editor of the non-profit education news site’s Detroit bureau, her work was recognized in 2017 with the Education Writers Association’s prestigious Ronald Moskowitz Prize for Outstanding Beat Reporting.
 She won a second national education beat reporting prize from EWA in 2018 for work judges praised for its “very lively writing” and a “creative approach.”

 Before moving to Detroit in 2014, Erin was the Deputy Managing Editor for Politics at the New York Daily News where she also served as City Hall Bureau Chief and as an education reporter covering the nation’s largest public school system.